SiddhantGupta799/PyBasics-Library/README.md

 	* A Special File Handling Class is also provided to handle basic File opening processes in 1-2 lines of code.
 	  Documentation in PyBasics.cpp
 	* A Special Array Class.
-Array class implements array's in different form. other than std::array's but similar to std::vector but different from std::vector, Array class has a lot more features built-in [read internal documentation] It doesn't require size as a parameter. but it has a limitation, it's size is defaulted to INT32_MAX elements.
+Array class implements array's in different form. other than std::array's but similar to std::vector
+	* Other than std::vector, Array class has a lot more features built-in. [read further]
+	* It doesn't require size as a parameter. but it has a limitation, it's size is defaulted to INT32_MAX elements.
-	  It can be changed by the programmer by changing the MAX_ARRAY_CAPACITY.
+	* It can be changed by the user by changing the MAX_ARRAY_CAPACITY.

 Features (Namespaces):